yassine/soxy-driver/README.md

 *soxy.proxypassword* | The proxy user if the proxy requires Authentication | none

 > Configuration params maps to one given network only, and thus can be passed when creating any network through `docker network create`.
-If the network configuration is skipped, the driver falls-back on the single embedded tor instance socks proxy.
+If the network configuration is skipped, the driver falls-back on the singleton embedded tor instance socks proxy.